weezwo/school-domain-v-000/README.md

-# Domain Model for a School
+Hi, J# Domain Model for a School

 ## Objectives